Counselling for Eating Disorders with qualified, experienced counsellors.

 Counselling for Anorexia

 An individual program with both counselling and nutritional support from our experienced practitioners, that focuses on changing how, and why you eat.
 Please see the CBT & Nutrition for Eating Disorders page for more information.
 This program is not suitable for Anorexia sufferers.

-If you are looking for treatment or support for any form of eating disorder, or dysfunctional relationship with food/weight you are currently struggling with, we can help.
+Regardless of what form of eating disorder, or dysfunctional relationship with food/weight you are currently struggling with, we can help.
 Our Counsellors/psychotherapists are fully qualified and have experience working with all of these issues.
 In a safe and confidential environment, we aim to establish a trusting relationship with clients which facilitates easing distress and bringing about positive change.

 EATING DISORDERS - Anorexia, Bulimia, Binge-Eating Disorder.